jeancochrane/jeancochrane.com/content/blog/price-is-right.md

 *Index on (`record_id`, `current is TRUE`)*

-You can see how the history plays out in the table above: noting that eggplants are (botanically speaking) berries, while strawberries are [_aggregate fruits_](https://en.wikipedia.org/wiki/Aggregate_fruit), you've updated the table and marked your previous guesses with the flag `current is FALSE`.
+You can see how your guess history gets logged in the table above: noting that eggplants are (botanically speaking) berries, while strawberries are [_aggregate fruits_](https://en.wikipedia.org/wiki/Aggregate_fruit), you've updated the table and marked your previous guesses with the flag `current is FALSE`.

-On to the task: Your challenge is to find **the cheapest way of determining the _current_ overlap between `fruits` and `categories`**.
-That is, as the length of these tables grows without bound, what's the fastest way to find out how many fruits in `fruits` have a category in `categories` where `current is TRUE`?
+On to the task: Your challenge is to find **the cheapest way of determining the _current_ overlap between `fruit` and `category`**.
+That is, as the length of these tables grows without bound, what's the fastest way to find out how many fruits in `fruit` have a category in `category` where `current is TRUE`?
+Note that we'll take "cheap" to mean "fast," although it would make a fun exercise to interpret it to mean "memory-saving" instead.

 Notice a few interesting properties of the relations:

-- **The same fruit can be in `categories` twice**.
-In this example, `strawberry` and `eggplant` have two representation in `categories`, one of which is _no longer current_.
+- **The same fruit can be in `category` twice**.
+In this example, `strawberry` and `eggplant` each have two representations in `category`, one of which is _no longer current_.
-- **Not all fruits necessarily have a category in `categories`... yet**.
+- **Not all fruits necessarily have a category in `category`... yet**.
   Eventually you hope to have a full catalogue of all the fruits in the world, but it's a work in progress.
-In this case, `pineapple` still needs a category.
+In our example, `pineapple` still needs a category.
 - It's possible for there to be **gaps in the sequence of IDs** for both tables, like where we might expect `3` to be.
 The IDs for the fruits are not necessarily continuous.
 (Sometimes you realize that a fruit isn't a fruit at all, and you